davidddw/packer-builder-cloud/src/github.com/mitchellh/packer/website/source/docs/builders/googlecompute.html.markdown

     Not required if you run Packer on a GCE instance with a service account.
     Instructions for creating file or using service accounts are above.

+-   `address` (string) - The name of a pre-allocated static external IP address.
+    Note, must be the name and not the actual IP address.

 -   `disk_size` (integer) - The size of the disk in GB.
 This defaults to `10`, which is 10GB.